thealidev/thealixnetwork/whitepaper.md

-## The AliX Tech Token Is A Simple Token Created On Polygon (MATIC) Blockchain And Used To Have Many Ideas ..
+## The AliX Tech Network Is Best Blockchain Network Created By The Ali Dev And Used To Have Many Ideas
 # Sample Ideas (Not Really Described Yet)
 AliX Taxi
 AliX IoT